 - Simmer and stir — if you want, you can cover the pasta and reduce the heat and this way you don’t have to stir quite so much.

 - Add a generous sprinkling of Parmesan cheese and serve.

 - Any variety of short pasta will work in this recipe, but we love white pasta with extra fibre — no one ever notices the difference!

 - Feel free to add in some extra veggies!
 My kids actually (surprisingly!) love their veggies raw, so we eat them on the side, but you could add broccoli, cherry tomatoes, mushrooms, green beans, or a variety of other veggies to this recipe.

 - Swap out the protein: don’t have chicken on hand?
-Swap the chicken for white beans for a meatless twist, or use frozen meatballs for a fun twist.
+Swap the chicken for white beans for a meatless twist, or use frozen meatballs or chicken sausage for a fun twist.

 - Grab a jar of sundried tomato pesto instead of basil for an entirely unique recipe with just one swap.

 Store in the refrigerator:

 You can easily meal prep this recipe on the weekend or a day you have your hands free, then store it in a casserole dish in the refrigerator for up to 2 days (ensuring all your ingredients were fresh when prepared).